ericman314/UnitMath/README.md

 }
 ```

+**definitions.baseQuantities**

 The `definitions.baseQuantities` array defines the dimensionally-independent quantities (`LENGTH`, `MASS`, `LUMINOUS_INTENSITY`, etc.) that form the basis of all units.
 To add a new base quantity, supply the new base quantity or quantities in an array:

 ```js
 baseQuantities: [ 'MY_NEW_BASE_QUANTITY' ]
 ```

+**definitions.quantities**

-The `quantities` object defines other quantities that are derived from the base quantities, such as `FORCE`.
+The `definitions.quantities` object defines other quantities that are derived from the base quantities, such as `FORCE`.
 These are used in the `unitSystems` object to specify the preferred unit for that quantity.
 The syntax for defining a `quantity` is more strict than that used to parse units generally.
 The format of a quantity is: zero or more terms, separated by spaces, where each term comprises a `baseQuantity`, optionally followed by a caret `^` and a floating point number:

 ```js
 quantities: {